geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now, what cheerful sounds and sudden light
 Burst in full splendour on her dazzled sight !
 A vast saloon the astonished travellers gain,
-Where silver columns the bright dome sustain ;
+Where silver columns the bright dome sustain;
 Four spacious galleries stretch the chamber round, Each with its roof of solid silver crown'd.